-Can I do a high altitude trek in Nepal during April?
+Can I do a high-altitude trek in Nepal in April?

-You can certainly do a high altitude trek in Nepal during April.
-This is a better time to do a high altitude trek than during February or March.
+You can undoubtedly do a high-altitude trek in Nepal during April.
+This is a better time to do a high-altitude trek than February or March.
 We do receive some precipitation for a few days every month.
 We receive more massive snowfalls during February and March rather than in the middle of April.

 Dangers/Inconveniences of trekking in Nepal during April.

-- The lodges can be full of other trekkers, their support crew, such as guides and porters.
+- The lodges can be full of other trekkers and their support crew, such as guides and porters.

 - The Internet can be very slow due to many people who have logged on.

 - There might be a lot of people queuing for hot showers.

 - The food could take longer due to the number of people staying at the lodge.